breno-forti/vapor/README.md

 # 🖥️ Welcome to Vapor!

 Hello Buddy!
-This project was made exclusive for study on my curse.
+This project was made exclusive for study on my course.
 Your motivation was create something about games.
 Well, the base of this project was Steam, a online shop of many games.

 # Used technologys: